Cost of Replacing Roof Ridge Tiles

 FAQs

-Assuming a standard type roof with easy access, then to re-Bed 1-3 ridge tiles would cost around £100-£200.
+Assuming a standard type roof with easy access, to re-bed 1 to 3 ridge tiles would cost around £100 to £200.
 This price would include lifting the tiles, removing all the old cement underneath, then applying a new cement mix and pointing the tiles back in to leave a neat finish.
-This price does not include the supply of new ridge tiles assumes the ridge tiles are in decent condition so can be reused.
+This price does not include the supply of new ridge tiles and assumes the ridge tiles are in decent condition so they can be reused.
 To re-cement an entire roof with a ridge of up to 10 metres, expect to pay around £500.

 Broken tiles are cheap to replace if standard concrete type and should not make a huge difference to the final price, which is good news as they often break when getting removed!
 Please note that access problems can greatly affect the price, if there is a public pathway below the roof for example then scaffolding will be required along with netting and pedestrian diversions, all of which will need to be applied for and approved before work commences (in this case the work should definitely not be attempted as a DIY job).

-Moss tends to flourish in rural areas or even in town where trees are shading the roof, particularly on north facing and shallow roofs which will tend to remain damper for longer.
+Moss tends to flourish in rural areas or even in towns where trees are shading the roof, particularly on north-facing and shallow roofs which will tend to remain damper for longer.
 But in normal circumstances, moss growth is not harmful to the tiles except in some extreme cases where the growth can affect the drainage of water.
 If in doubt consult a professional roofer.